Guru22073/WeatherApp/README.md

 A simple and clean weather application built with HTML, CSS, and JavaScript that allows users to get real-time weather information for any city.

 ![Screenshot Placeholder](image.png)
-*(Optional: Replace the placeholder link above with an actual screenshot of your app.
-You can upload the screenshot to your repository and link it.)*

 **Hosted online[Weatherapp](https://g-weather.infy.uk/)**